ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 <img src="/images/assign_movie_iter-1000_n-10_lr-0.02_1735984842.gif" width=500/>

 In the above animation we see the optimal assignment as dashed red edges, superimposed with the temporary solution in blue.
-As a visual cue, the thickness of the blue edges is proportional to the respective matrix coefficient, and we see it "sparsifies" as it approaches the optimum at a vertex of the Birkhoff set.
+As a visual cue, the thickness of the blue edges is proportional to the respective matrix coefficient, and we see the matrix "sparsifies" as it approaches the optimum at a vertex of the Birkhoff set.

 <img src="/images/assign_opt_gap_iter-1000_n-10_lr-0.02_1735984842.png" width=400/>

 As we can see above, the optimality gap between the current and the Munkres cost ($y - y_{LB}$) converges smoothly to 0 (from most starting points, in my experiments).
-I still have to characterize when and how it converges slowly, and some rare cases in which the bound worsens for a while before improving again.
+I still have to characterize some rare cases in which the bound worsens for a while before improving again.

+# Conclusions

+I was quite surprised this approach works so well, to be honest.
+Besides usual academic concerns of performance, convergence bounds etc., it would be interesting to generalize this approach and look at the actual connections with optimal transport: what if we have two histograms or *distributions* rather than the sets $U$ and $V$?

 ## Code repo